-Step 1: The nurse shall present his/her grievance in writing to the nurse manager or appropriate representative of the Medical Center as soon as possible but no later than 14 days from the date of occurrence, or the date when the nurse should reasonably have known of the occurrence, of the alleged violation upon which the grievance is based.
+Step 1: After consulting with a representative or officer of the Association, the nurse or the Association shall present the grievance in writing to the nurse manager or appropriate representative of the Medical Center as soon as possible but no later than 14 days from the date of occurrence, or the date when the nurse should reasonably have known of the occurrence, of the alleged violation upon which the grievance is based.
 The grievance shall set forth the facts of the dispute, including the date of the alleged violation, the names of the employee(s) affected, the specific provisions of this Agreement in dispute, and the relief requested.
 Any nurse who is an officer of the bargaining unit or the Association may present a group grievance where the occurrence actually involved at least four nurses, provided that either an officer of the bargaining unit or one of the affected nurses signs the grievance.
 The nurse manager or appropriate representative of the Medical Center shall respond in writing with his/her specific reasons within seven (7) days after the discussion, if any, or within 14 days after receipt of the grievance, whichever is later.